mlip-cmu/s2023/lectures/23_safety/safety.md

 ----
 ## Robustness in a Safety Setting

-* Does the model detect stop signs under normal settings?
+* Does the model detect stop signs under normal conditions?
 * Does the model detect stop signs under deviations?
   * __Q.
 What deviations do we care about?__